TinaHongBu/CMUNotes/Personal/SafeZone for LGBTQ.md

 ## New Vocabulary Learned

 - Gender Fluid, fluidity in sexuality
-- masculine/femine presenting
+- masculine/feminine presenting
-- Pansexualit: the sexual, romantic or emotional attraction towards people regardless of their sex or gender identity
+- Pansexuality: the sexual, romantic or emotional attraction towards people regardless of their sex or gender identity

 ## Importance of Pronouns